 Death Proof.
 While stalking his victims, Stuntman Mike takes the guise of a cheesy but occasionally charming guy to hide being a murderous pervert.
 After getting run off the road, he tries to give his second batch of would-be victims a cheery salute for surviving, but they're not playing around.

 Simon Phoenix from Demolition Man seems like a real fun guy to be around.
 Too bad he's a psychopath who'd probably maim you twice for shits and giggles.
 Think The Joker in the body of Ruby Rhod.

 Die Hard: Hans Gruber puts on a friendly persona, but it's all an act.
-While he does get a couch for a pregnant lady giving birth, it's simply so he and his men do not have to deal with her screaming.
+While he does get a couch for a pregnant woman to recline on, it's simply so he and his men do not have to deal with her screaming.
 He later forces the woman up to the rooftop with the other hostages to kill them, all for some money.

 Gruber: Mr. Takagi.
 I could talk about industrialization and men's fashions all day, but I'm afraid work must intrude, and my associate here has some questions for you.